Goldman Sachs had concerns over INBS information, inquiry told

 Reports

 Regulators were concerned about a number of matters at INBS in the second half of 2007, according to Ms Madden.
-These included that fact that all internal audit reports covering matters in the lender were “positively rated”, that there were issues of the credit committee acting outside its terms of reference in managing credit policy, that loans approved to solicitors Michael Lynn and Thomas Byrne “were not in line with the society’s policies”.
+These included the fact that all internal audit reports covering matters in the lender were “positively rated”; that there were issues of the credit committee acting outside its terms of reference in managing credit policy; and that loans approved to solicitors Michael Lynn and Thomas Byrne “were not in line with the society’s policies”.